lsst/qserv/doc/source/quick-start-devel.rst

    eups list qserv
    setup qserv $VERSION

-Then re-run configuration and test process (see :ref:`quick-start-configuration`).
+Once the qserv eups stack is integrated with your local Qserv repository, you will need to configure and (if desired) test it (see :ref:`quick-start-configuration`).

  .. warning::